Sports betting: Legality and regulation

 In many countries, bookmaking (the profession of accepting sports wagers) is regulated but not criminalized.
 The opinions of betting from sport authorities are mixed.
-The United States National Football League was previously fully against any sort of legalization of sports betting prior to the late 2010s, strongly protesting it as to not bring corruption into the game.
-On the other hand, the CEO of the International Cricket Council believe sports betting, in particular in India, should be legalized to curb illegal bookies where match fixing has occurred from nontransparent bookmakers.
-According to the Law Commission of India, all forms of gambling are illegal.
-Online sports betting is a gray area and is not banned by any particular law in the Indian legal system.
-That is because specific provisions distinguish between games of chance and games of skill.

 Argentina

 In Argentina, the legality of sports betting is mainly regulated at the provincial level, given the federal nature of the country which grants each of its provinces the autonomy to legislate on gambling.
 This has resulted in a diverse landscape of sports betting regulation, with some provinces allowing and regulating sports betting extensively, while others maintain tighter restrictions.
 At the national level, there are efforts to create a more uniform regulatory framework, particularly for online sports betting, which has gained popularity and presents new regulatory challenges.
 The lack of cohesive federal legislation on online sports betting has led to a fragmented approach, although several provinces have begun to license online operators, seeking to regulate the market and provide consumer protections.

 Brazil

 In December 2023, Brazil enacted Law No. 14,790/2023, establishing a federal regulatory framework for fixed-odds sports betting and e-sports.
 The law authorizes both land-based and online betting, under the supervision of the Ministry of Finance and its Prizes and Betting Secretariat.

 Licensed operators must be based in Brazil, meet anti-money laundering and consumer protection requirements, and are restricted from using credit cards or cryptocurrencies.
 Only ".bet.br" domains are permitted.
 Operators are taxed on gross gaming revenue, and player winnings are subject to income tax.

 The regulated market launched in January 2025 with 14 companies granted full licences and over 50 operating under provisional status.
 Early market entrants included Betano, Bet365, Betsson, Sportingbet, Superbet, KTO, and Betfair.